chingu-voyage7/schrute-farms-B-B/README.md

 Alternatively, you can run `nodemon server.js` which will behave the same as above except it will live-reload when the server.js file is saved.
 Any HTML & CSS changes you make should be automatically reflected here too. **If nodemon is not working for you, try intalling it as a global dependency using `npm install nodemon -g`

 ** Note: Links to static files like image assets and the main.css file should work without issue.
 Many of the URLs linking to internal pages however still need be updated to `/` for the home page, `/about` for the About page, `/rooms` for the Rooms page and so on.

-_The navigation links on the home page have been updated, but not the rest._

-*** Another note:  We'll have to carefully merge the most recent updates to the html and CSS into this new structure.
-I figure we can do that together during Wednesday's meeting.